-The 'Undertaker of Silicon Valley' Stays Busy As Startups Lay Off Thousands
+The 'Undertaker Of Silicon Valley' Stays Busy As Startups Lay Off Thousands

 "A lot of startups that are only a couple years old and their business has just evaporated in the last couple months and could be gone for the next six months, they're going to have a really tough road ahead," said PitchBook technology analyst Paul Condra.

 Young startups running on limited cash are not the only ones feeling the pain.
-The research firm Thinknum provided data to NPR showing that job postings for about 50 startups worth more than $1 billion have dropped nearly 30% since the virus started.
+The research firm Thinknum provided data to NPR showing that job postings for about 50 startups worth more than $1 billion have dropped nearly 30% since the outbreak of the virus.

 Condra said many tech jobs will never come back in the post-pandemic world.
 And firms are going to emerge leaner in the wake of the virus.

-"Companies will be used to operating a shoestring, also.
-So they'll have found ways to potentially automate things, or do something with fewer employees and those practices will linger, because it's all about efficiency," he said.
+"Companies will be used to operating on a shoestring, also.
+So they'll have found ways to potentially automate things or do something with fewer employees, and those practices will linger, because it's all about efficiency," he said.

 On the video chat, the founders announced that a third of the startup's Austin-based employees would be terminated.
 Munro was one of them.